facebook/FAI-PEP/README.md

-# ML Benchmark Platform
+# Facebook AI Performance Evaluation Platform

-The ML benchmark platform a framework and backend agnostic benchmarking platform to compare machine learning inferencing runtime information of a set of models on a variety of backends.
+Facebook AI Performance Evaluation Platform is a framework and backend agnostic benchmarking platform to compare machine learning inferencing runtime metrics on a set of models and a variety of backends.
 It also provides a means to check performance regressions on each commit.

 Currently two performance metrics are collected: